15 Boho Living Room Ideas That’ll Make You Want to Curl Up and Stay In

 Just mix up a few patterns, maybe a pillow or a vase with fresh flowers.
 It’s those little touches that make your living room feel cozy and, you know, inviting.

 A bohemian vibe with feminine touches is effortlessly calming.
-Picture soft faux fur throws—so plush—chunky blankets, and sheer curtains, always.
+Picture soft faux fur throws, plush chunky blankets, and sheer curtains, always.
 Add some flowers and a quirky coffee table, and you’ve got this cozy little haven.
-It’s simple but personal and comfy.
+It’s simple, personal, and comfy.

 Tiny Space?
 No Problem